Nanny Tax Definition

 - Paying a nanny tax will motivate the worker.

-There are two kinds of taxes that are required to be paid
+There are two kinds of taxes that require to be paid.:

 Steps to Handle Nanny Tax

-Step #1: Before hiring a housekeeper the employer must obtain the following documents.
+- Before hiring a housekeeper, the employer must obtain the following documents.

-- Employers need to take social security number or an ITIN of Housekeeper
+• Employers need to take a social security number or an ITIN of Housekeeper.

-Step #4: You need to file the return either quarterly, annually, monthly as per the prevailing law of that state and need to send Form 1040 about the estimated payment to IRS four times per year.
+You need to file the return either quarterly, annually, monthly as per the prevailing law of that state, and need to send Form 1040 about the estimated payment to IRS four times per year.